 A late fee and a ban from all football can be imposed by Cheshire FA or the Club if the fine is not paid within 14 days.

 Results - Leagues have set procedures for clubs to notify them of results or cancelled games, plus the non-attendance of the opposing team; it is the responsibility of the Team Manager to ensure that these procedures are followed.
 The offending person must pay any fines incurred as a result of not following these procedures.

+SCoRY and Locality Rules - all volunteers involved in managing a team on match day must familiarise themselves with these rules and adhere to them.
+Any fines incurred for not adhering to the rules will be payable by the team or person responsible for the breach.

 Club Membership and Subscriptions